MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/imap-migration-in-the-admin-center.md

 4. **This and the following steps apply for both a listed email provider or "Other":**

-    Check the box next to the users whose email you want to migrate, and then fill in the email alias, and the password (app password if you are migrating mail from Gmail or Google apps).
+    Check the box next to the users whose email you want to migrate, and then fill in the email alias, and the password (app password if you are migrating mail from Gmail or Google Workspace).

 5. Choose **Start Migration** after you have entered the required information.